scalableminds/webknossos/docs/datasets.md

 webKnossos will NOT download/copy any data from these third-party data providers.
 Rather, any data viewed in webKnossos will be streamed read-only and directly from the remote source.
-Any other webKnossos feature, e.g., annotations, access rights, will be stored in webKnossos and do not affect these services.
+Any other webKnossos feature, e.g., annotations, and access rights, will be stored in webKnossos and do not affect these services.

-Note, data streaming may count against any usage limits or minutes as defined by these third-party services.
+Note that, data streaming may count against any usage limits or minutes as defined by these third-party services.
 Check with the service provider or dataset owner.

 ### Working with N5 datasets
 We are working on integrating [N5](https://github.com/saalfeldlab/n5) support into webKnossos.
 If you have datasets in the N5 format and would like to work with us on building, testing, and refining the Zarr integration into webKnossos then [please contact us](mailto:hello@webknossos.org).